Jackliien/Network-data-manipulation/README.md

 Note: In qualtrics the question display option 'matrix table' must be selected otherwise the code does not work.

-The Rcode will transform te relational data into an affiliation matrix as shown in the example below:
+The Rcode will transform te relational data into an adjecancy matrix as shown in the example below:

              Tim   Rick    Linda   Jerry   Tom